Solar-network/docs/docs/tutorials/iot/environment/cpp/README.md

 title: "How to Setup the Cpp SDK's"
 ---

-# Swipechain Cpp SDK Setup
+# Solar Cpp SDK Setup

-Swipechain IoT features the first crypto SDK's designed to support IoT architecture, enabling novel use-cases on platforms with otherwise constrained resources.
+Solar IoT features the first crypto SDK's designed to support IoT architecture, enabling novel use-cases on platforms with otherwise constrained resources.

-Currently, the Swipechain [Cpp-Client](https://github.com/SwipeChain/cpp-client) and [Cpp-Crypto](https://github.com/SwipeChain/cpp-crypto) SDK's are designed to run on boards and platforms like [Espressif](https://www.espressif.com/), [Arduino](https://www.arduino.cc/), [PlatformIO](https://platformio.org/).
+Currently, the Solar [Cpp-Client](https://github.com/solar-network/cpp-client) and [Cpp-Crypto](https://github.com/solar-network/cpp-crypto) SDK's are designed to run on boards and platforms like [Espressif](https://www.espressif.com/), [Arduino](https://www.arduino.cc/), [PlatformIO](https://platformio.org/).

-The [**Cpp-Client**](https://github.com/SwipeChain/cpp-client) SDK helps developers fetch information from the [Swipechain blockchain](/introduction/blockchain) about its current state: which [Delegates](/glossary/#delegate) are currently forging, what transactions are associated with a given wallet, and so on.
+The [**Cpp-Client**](https://github.com/solar-network/cpp-client) SDK helps developers fetch information from the [Solar blockchain](/introduction/blockchain) about its current state: which [Delegates](/glossary/#delegate) are currently forging, what transactions are associated with a given wallet, and so on.

-The [**Cpp-Crypto**](https://github.com/SwipeChain/cpp-crypto) SDK, by contrast, assists developers in working with transactions: signing, serializing, deserializing, etc.
+The [**Cpp-Crypto**](https://github.com/solar-network/cpp-crypto) SDK, by contrast, assists developers in working with transactions: signing, serializing, deserializing, etc.

 [[toc]]